Genie (feral child)

 Authorities initially arranged for Genie's admission to the Children's Hospital Los Angeles, where a team of physicians and psychologists managed her care for several months.
 Her subsequent living arrangements became the subject of rancorous debate.
-In June 1971, she left the hospital to live with her teacher, but a month and a half later authorities placed her with the family of the scientist heading the research team, with whom she lived for almost four years.
+In June 1971, she left the hospital to live with her teacher, but one and a half months later, authorities placed her with the family of the scientist heading the research team, with whom she lived for almost four years.
 Soon after turning 18, she returned to live with her mother, who decided after a few months that she could not adequately care for her.
-Authorities then moved her into the first of what would become a series of institutions and foster homes for disabled adults, and the people running it cut her off from almost everyone she knew and subjected her to extreme physical and emotional abuse.
+At her mother's request, authorities moved Genie into the first of what would become a series of institutions and foster homes for disabled adults.
+The people running these facilities isolated her from almost everyone she knew and subjected her to extreme physical and emotional abuse.
 As a result, her physical and mental health severely deteriorated, and her newly acquired language and behavioral skills very rapidly regressed.

 In early January 1978, Genie's mother abruptly forbade all scientific observations and testing of her.
 Little is known about her circumstances since then.
-Her current whereabouts are uncertain, although as of 2016 she was believed to be living in the care of the state of California.
+Her current whereabouts are uncertain, although, as of 2025, she was believed to be living in the care of the state of California.
 Psychologists and linguists continue to discuss her, and there is considerable academic and media interest in her development and the research team's methods.
 In particular, scientists have compared her to Victor of Aveyron, a 19th-century French child who was also the subject of a case study in delayed psychological development and late language acquisition.